tsusanto/gt/_posts/2025-10-09-i-grew-bean-sprouts.md

 My most recent project idea is to grow bean sprouts.
 I watched probably 20 videos before deciding on a method.
 I harvested my first batch of bean sprouts on the 6th day after starting it.
 It was a success!
 I learned a couple things and will tweak it when I grow them again.
 I made 2 dishes with it, stir fried bean sprouts with eggs and bean sprouts kimchi soup.

-I want to learn how to grow sprouts next.
+I want to learn how to grow microgreens next.
 Isn't it wonderful we live in a time period in which we have unlimited free access to knowledge?

 <figure>